-No Reference Question Response Comments 1 s5.67 Where a council member disclosed an interest in a matter and did not have participation approval under sections 5.68 or 5.69 of the Local Government Act 1995, did the council member ensure that they did not remain present to participate in discussion or decision making relating to the matter?
+Disclosure of Interest No Reference Question Response Comments 1 s5.67 Where a council member disclosed an interest in a matter and did not have participation approval under sections 5.68 or 5.69 of the Local Government Act 1995, did the council member ensure that they did not remain present to participate in discussion or decision making relating to the matter?
 Yes 2 s5.68(2) & s5.69(5) Admin Reg 21A Were all decisions regarding participation approval, including the extent of participation allowed and, where relevant, the information required by the Local Government (Administration) Regulations 1996 regulation 21A, recorded in the minutes of the relevant council or committee meeting?
-Yes No occurrences noted of participants remaining for item where interest declared.
-3 s5.73 Were disclosures under sections 5.65, 5.70 or 5.71A(3) of the Local Government Act 1995 recorded in the minutes of the meeting at which the disclosures were made?
+N/A No instances were noted during the reporting period where council members remained at the meeting 3 s5.73 Were disclosures under sections 5.65, 5.70 or 5.71A(3) of the Local Government Act 1995 recorded in the minutes of the meeting at which the disclosures were made?
 Yes 4 s5.75 Admin Reg 22, Form 2 Was a primary return in the prescribed form lodged by all relevant persons within three months of their start day?
-Yes 5 s5.76 Admin Reg 23, Form 3 Was an annual return in the prescribed form lodged by all relevant persons by 31 August 2022?
+Yes 5 s5.76 Admin Reg 23, Form 3 Was an annual return in the prescribed form lodged by all relevant persons by 31 August 2024?
 Yes